magaramol/End-to-End-Machine-Learning-Project/README.md

 - Reading Score
 - Writing Score

+## Technical Stack:
+- Data Loading and Preprocessing: 🐼 pandas
+- Exploratory Data Analysis (EDA): 📊 matplotlib
+- Feature Engineering: 🛠️
+- Model Selection and Training: ⚙️ scikit-learn
+- Model Tuning and Optimization: 🔧 mlflow
+- Model Deployment: 🚀
+- Project Tracking and Collaboration: 🔄 DVC, 📊 dagshub

 ## Project Outline:
 1. **Data Loading and Preprocessing:**
-   - Load the dataset using pandas and perform basic preprocessing steps such as handling missing values and encoding categorical variables.
+   - Load the dataset using 🐼 pandas and perform basic preprocessing steps such as handling missing values and encoding categorical variables.

 2. **Exploratory Data Analysis (EDA):**
-   - Use matplotlib to visualize the dataset and gain insights into the distribution of scores and the relationship between variables.
+   - Use 📊 matplotlib to visualize the dataset and gain insights into the distribution of scores and the relationship between variables.

 3. **Feature Engineering:**
    - Create new features or transform existing features to improve the performance of the model.

 4. **Model Selection and Training:**
-   - Use scikit-learn to select and train machine learning models for predicting student performance.
+   - Use ⚙️ scikit-learn to select and train machine learning models for predicting student performance.
    - Split the dataset into training and testing sets and evaluate the models using appropriate metrics.

 5. **Model Tuning and Optimization:**
-   - Use mlflow to track the performance of different models and hyperparameters.
+   - Use 🔧 mlflow to track the performance of different models and hyperparameters.
    - Use this information to fine-tune the models for better performance.

 6. **Model Deployment:**